One of the most commonly asked questions is,

 These socks are thick, so you should ensure that your cycling shoes are wide enough to accommodate them.

-Breathability is guaranteed by these socks, the material it’s made from wicks sweat and keeps your feet dry.
+These socks guarantee breathability.
+The material’s made from wicks sweat and keeps your feet dry.

 Now, this is the perfect definition of winter socks, they’re made of 100 % merino wool.